 Kappa Delta Pi

 Kappa Delta Pi, an International Honor Society in Education, is dedicated to scholarship and excellence in education.
-Undergraduate and graduate students in SIUE's School of Education with a GPA of 3.25 or higher are invited to join.
+Undergraduate and graduate students in SIUE's School of Education, Health and Human Behavior with a GPA of 3.25 or higher are invited to join.
 The Lambda Theta Chapter focuses on service to the education community and the teaching profession, volunteering time to such worthy endeavors as Ronald McDonald House, Children's Hope Center, and Children's Hospital.
 Each year the chapter hosts a Breakfast with Santa for children in the Edwardsville area and Literacy Alive activities in an adopted high-needs partnership school.
 Meetings, held once a month on Saturday mornings, include professional development activities related to education.
 If you would like to learn more about KDP, please visit the international website at www.kdp.org For information about the Lambda Theta Chapter, contact Dr. Barbara O'Donnell ( firstname.lastname@example.org), chapter advisor.

 PRIME (Promoting, Recruiting, Increasing Minority Educators)